akyriako/otc-docs/doc/source/caf/adopt/migration.rst

    be reported to project members and other stakeholders in the form of weekly or daily reports.

--  Delivery matrix: A joint project delivery matrix covering Huawei Cloud and the customer will be developed.
+-  Delivery matrix: A joint project delivery matrix covering Open Telekom Cloud and the customer will be developed.

 Testing and Verification